Teriks/LibLSLCC/README.md

-# Currently Known syntax incompatibilities
+# Currently known syntax incompatibilities

 Linden LSL allows for expressions such as: